lickitlickitgood/modular-emergent-gravity/Inventor John S Park's new math that defies bends, gravity to his liking..md

-**Inventor John S Park's new math that defies bends, gravity to his liking.**
+**Inventor John S Park's new math that defies bends, gravity to his liking.**  well explains how anyway.